kawaiiDango/pano-scrobbler/faq.md

 To show notifications on Windows, the app's ID must be registered with the OS and linked to its start menu shortcut.
 This is done by the installer in install mode.
 So, it won't work if you are using it portable mode or have removed the start menu shortcut.

+### How do I get a refund for a 'Support this app' payment?

+For Google Play purchases, you can request a refund within a 48 hour window, from the Google Play website.
+For voluntary donations of arbritrary amounts made through Ko-Fi or BuyMeACoffee, there are no refunds, as these are donations for supporting the development of this free and open source project, and not purchases.